-The EWC is part of the consortium implementing the European Union Prize for Literature in collaboration with the European Commission.
+The EWC was part of the consortium implementing the European Union Prize for Literature in collaboration with the European Commission from 2009 to 2021.

 The EWC was founded as the European Writers’ Congress in 1977 (Berlin).
 Its first statutes were adopted in 1985, and modified in 2003.
 EWC began a new era on September 21 2006, with its official constitution as an International Non-Profit Association under Belgian law/AISBL (Association internationale sans but lucratif).
 Since 2010 its official name is European Writers’ Council.

 It is recognised by the European Union, UNESCO, and WIPO.

 Presidents of the European Writers’ Council